Frequently Asked Questions about the Salt River Wild Horses:

 The Salt River wild horses are a historic population of unbranded, unclaimed, wild and free-roaming horses that were born in the wild and are now protected by State Law within our national forest.

 Evidence indicates that wild horses have been living on the lower Salt River since well before the Tonto National Forest was created in 1902.
 It is believed that the herd is descended from the Spanish horses brought to Arizona by Spanish missionary Father Eusebio Kino in the 1600’s.

 In the research for the 2015 court case and injunction against the roundup, more evidence, more historic records and hundreds of eyewitness accounts chronicle the presence of free roaming horses on the lower Salt River throughout the modern era, into the 1970s, (when the Wild Free Roaming Horses and Burros Act was passed), to the present day.

-The FS’ claim that the Salt River horses are not “wild”and thus had to be removed, was based on a 1974 letter that acknowledged “dense riparian vegetation … makes it very difficult to … even observe these animals.”
+The FS’ claim in 2015, that the Salt River horses are not “wild”and thus had to be removed, was based on a 1974 letter that acknowledged “dense riparian vegetation … makes it very difficult to … even observe these animals.”
 The decision to deny the Salt River horses protection under the 1971 Act ran counter to the longstanding FS policy to manage these horses as “wild” and distinct from stray livestock prior to 1971.
 In fact, then FS Regional Rangeland Ecosystem Specialist Curtis M. Johnson stated that the horses “were not considered unauthorized … they were considered wild horses” and managed as such throughout the 1960s under the Multiple Use Sustained Yield Act of 1960.